 “I’m super, super grateful for the team that I have and for the opportunity to work for and with a business that puts its people first.
 Had I been working anywhere else, I definitely would have been fired or laid off…Despite going through what I was going through with my mom, my personal needs did not change, my rent was still due the first of the month, all of the people that depended on me still depended on me…”

 Almost serendipitously, Yoni and I connected at a local farmer’s market here in San Antonio.
-Using his spent grain pancake mix, Yoni was flipping cakes for passers-by, and I, a sucker for a good “one for one” model, was drawn to hear more about their work.
+Using his spent grain pancake mix, Yoni was flipping cakes for passers by, and I, a sucker for a good “one for one” model (and a free pancake), was drawn to hear more about their work.

-This was what struck a friendship and an ensuing podcast interview from the comfort of my San Antonio living room, where Yoni shared with me more, behind his desires and values in starting Grain4Grain with his friend and business partner, Matt Metchly.
+This struck a friendship and an ensuing podcast interview from the comfort of my San Antonio living room, where Yoni shared with me his motivations and values in starting Grain4Grain with his friend and business partner, Matt Metchly.

 But for us, it was…and for me, personally, this is something that’s just true to my heart—building company that intimately gives back.
 This just has flourished into now what is Grain4Grain.”